Dopetwist/Blog-web-app/README.md

 ## Run the app
  If nodemon is not installed on your editor, firstly run `npm install nodemon`
  Then run `nodemon index.js` to start the development server.

+ Open `http://localhost:3000` in your browser.

 ## Future Improvements